- Resources for Parents

 What if my student does not get along with his or her roommate?

 Learning to share a room can be one of the most challenging and rewarding experiences of the undergraduate experience.
 Roommates are expected to establish and maintain open lines of communication and to address concerns to each other directly whenever possible.
 Resident Advisors in each living community are trained to assist roommates in learning to communicate with one another and to help mediate conflicts when necessary.
-If problems persist in a roommate situation, Resident Advisors bring the students' issues to professional staff members in the Office of Housing and Community Life, who then work to assist the students.
+If problems persist in a roommate situation, Resident Advisors bring the students' issues to professional staff members in the Housing office, who then work to assist the students.

 Are students required to have a meal plan?